matestack/matestack-ui-core/docs/components/aside.md

 This component can take 2 optional configuration params and optional content.

 #### # id (optional)
-Expects a string with all ids the p should have.
+Expects a string with all ids the aside tag should have.

 #### # class (optional)
-Expects a string with all classes the p should have.
+Expects a string with all classes the aside tag should have.

 ## Example 1